 Our Tokyo DisneySea 1-Day Itinerary is an efficient touring plan for what attractions, shows, and dining we’d do in our ideal day at the park.
 This itinerary is how we’d recommend experiencing all of the, what we consider, DisneySea essentials.
 While other touring plans focus on fitting in every attraction in one day, we’ll be more focused on how to have the best day possible.
 Instead of constantly running from attraction to attraction, this plan will also have you enjoying some of the little things that make DisneySea special.
 Yes, we’ll get to the majority of the attractions but some are left behind in favor of, what we consider, better options.
 If you are more ride focused then check out our Tokyo DisneySea attractions rankings.
-We’ve made it through our Disneyland, California Adventure, Magic Kingdom, Epcot, Hollywood Studios, Animal Kingdom and Tokyo Disneyland itineraries.
-This will be our last itinerary for a while, though we may jump to multiple day itineraries for some parks.
+We’ve made it through our Disneyland, California Adventure, Magic Kingdom, Epcot, Hollywood Studios, Animal Kingdom and Tokyo Disneyland itineraries if you’re looking for a different park!

 How do you fit in the world’s best theme park in one day?
 You don’t, instead opting for the multiple day park ticket.
 Unfortunately, that’s not an option for some and doesn’t fit the idea for this blog post.
 The point remains, experiencing all that DisneySea has to offer in one day is an uphill battle.
 Running around from attraction to attraction will keep you from truly being immersed in the incredible atmosphere.
 The other side of the coin is slowly walking around the park will keep you from experiencing some of the best theme park attractions around.
 Our itinerary will try to give a balance of both.